Back to Forests

 We want to be fair.

-We don’t want to seem arrogant or controlling.
+We do not want to seem arrogant or controlling.

 But then… something happens.